 The western façade of Notre-Dame dates back to the 13th century.
 Completion of the North Tower took place in 1240 and the South Tower in 1250.
 In the 19th century, architect Viollet-le-Duc undertook a great restoration of the cathedral.

-Enter the towers from rue du Cloître Notre-Dame
+Enter the towers of Notre-Dame from rue du Cloître Notre-Dame

 From the entrance on the rue du Cloître Notre-Dame (4th arrondissement), the ascent to the upper parts of the cathedral’s western façade takes place in different stages.